Gingrich vs Romney rivalry in Iowa debate spotlight

 By John Whitesides

-DES MOINES, Iowa The budding rivalry between surging Newt Gingrich and former frontrunner Mitt Romney will take center stage on Saturday in the first of two Republican presidential debates in Iowa over the next five days.
+DES MOINES, Iowa, Dec 10 The budding rivalry between surging Republican Newt Gingrich and former frontrunner Mitt Romney will take center stage on Saturday in the first of two presidential debates in Iowa over the next five days.

 The debate will be broadcast nationally on ABC at 9 p.m.
 EST from Drake University in Des Moines.
 Another Republican debate will be held on Thursday in Sioux City, Iowa.